canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

   * Ubuntu release is end-of-life
   * the actual fix is hard to backport and can lead to regressions

-* pending: The fix is currently ready and just awating publishing
+* pending: The fix is currently ready and just awaiting publishing

 * deferred: As of the date of investigation, the source package is known to be vulnerable but there is no fix available on upstream.